MicrosoftDocs/bing-docs/bing-docs/bing-web-search/filter-answers.md

 &responseFilter=webpages,news
 ```

-Remember that you need to URL encode all query parameters, so the parameter actually looks like:
+Remember that you need to URL-encode all query parameters, so the parameter actually looks like:

 ```
 &responseFilter=webpages%2Cnews